ä»Šă™ăăƒ—ăƒŹă‚€

 Onkyo TX-RZ50

-$999 at Crutchfield $999 at Amazon Onkyo’s TX-RZ50 is a perfect step-up model for those looking to upgrade their systems for a set of better-quality speakers or to add a turntable.
+$999 at Crutchfield $999 at Amazon Onkyo’s TX-RZ50 is a perfect step-up model for those looking to upgrade their home theater systems for a set of better-quality speakers or to add a turntable.
 Like its budget-oriented label mate, the TX-NR6100, it’s stacked with features including the audiophile-level calibration called Dirac Live, as well as the best streaming suite offered in an AV receiver.
 On that point, being able to request songs directly from Google Assistant or Amazon Alexa is a real boon.

 What improvements does the $1,599 TX-RZ50 offer over the $679 TX-NR6100?
 Firstly, it offers double the number of 8K compatible inputs (six versus three) plus it boasts more power (120 watts versus 100 watts).
 It also has two-way Bluetooth for streaming as well as listening on wireless headphones.

-The TX-RZ50’s performance was excellent whether listening to streamed music, or watching a movie: I hadn’t heard Dolby Atmos sound this convincing in a long time.
+The TX-RZ50’s performance was excellent whether listening to streamed music or watching a movie: I hadn’t heard Dolby Atmos sound this convincing in a long time.
 The addition of Dirac Live adds its own complexities in setup – please, only use the Onkyo Controller mobile app in combination with the supplied microphone – but doing so rewards with a highly involving performance.

 Photo Gallery1/1 Show our expert take